-Dr. Besterman completed a B.S. in Environmental Studies in 2013 at Virginia Commonwealth University.
-While there, she studied the effects of climate change on neotropical migrant songbirds.
-She received her Ph.D. in Environmental Science with a focus in Ecology from the University of Virginia in December 2019.
-Her dissertation focused on the distribution and effects of a non-native macroalga on intertidal mudflats in Virginia Coast Reserve LTER.
+Dr. Besterman completed a B.S. in Environmental Studies in 2013 at Virginia Commonwealth University, where she researched freshwater tidal wetlands and songbirds in these habitats.
+It was this research that sparked her interest in ecology and environmental science, specifically coastal systems and wetlands.
+She received her Ph.D. in Environmental Science with a concentration in Ecology from the University of Virginia in December 2019, focusing her research on the distribution and effects of an invasive macroalga on intertidal mudflats.

-In her free time, Dr. Besterman is an avid birder.
-She fell in love with birding while studying the Prothonotary Warbler as an undergraduate.
+In her free time, Dr. Besterman is an avid birder—a passion that grew out of studying the Prothonotary Warbler as an undergraduate.